Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Conclusions

 Another aspect of topological protection in non-Hermitian systems which we explored here is the entanglement spectrum.
 For cases with a line gap we could, in particular, define a half-filled system where occupied and unoccupied bands are separated by a gap.
 Since the studied system is Gaussian, the entanglement spectrum is fully determined by the spectrum of the single-particle correlation matrix.
 We found that phase transitions and exceptional points are indicated by discontinuities in the entanglement entropy.
 Furthermore, we demonstrated that in topologically non-trivial phases there are protected eigenvalues in the entanglement spectrum which lead to lower, non-trivial entanglement bounds.

-Non-trivial topology in the studied non-Hermitian system thus leads to two observable and experimentally relevant phenomena: (1) Extremely long-lived stable zero energy states, and (2) non-trivial entanglement in systems with a gap between occupied and unoccupied energy bands.
+A non-trivial topology in non-Hermitian systems thus leads to two observable and experimentally relevant phenomena: (1) Extremely long-lived metastable zero energy states, and (2) non-trivial entanglement in systems with a gap between occupied and unoccupied energy bands.